Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 Represented as: an anchor tag on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>

 ## Entity Relationship Diagram (ERD) for Summit Bike Co.
-There are 5 models within the Summit Bike Co website:<br>
+There are 6 models for the Summit Bike Co. website - contained within the following apps:<br>
 * django.contrib.auth User model
 * Products
 * Checkout